Ready to buy a home? Here's how to save for your down payment.

 Lower your debt to service ratio

 When someone wants to buy a home, one of the first things we look at is their debt to service ratio.
 This ratio is defined as the amount of debt a person can have as compared to their amount of income.
-Our customers are required to have a 40-44% debt to service ratio.
+In general, our customers are required to have a 40-50% debt to service ratio.

 When I run this application for a potential home buyer, I let them know what they will get approved for.
 If they are looking to spend more on their mortgage, then they will have to come up with a larger down payment or reduce their debt load, if applicable.
 Let’s say there is a shortfall of $15,000, then we have to go back and work on an alternate plan.
 We might have to move out the home buying goal for another six months and figure out how and where they can save more money.